-- ► Install a frost thermostat and pipe thermostat connected in series, to protect the system pipework. - It is recommend that the frost thermostat is sited in the coldest unheated area in which pipework is located and that it is set to call for heat at 5 °C. The Pipe thermostat should be located on whichever pipe is furthest from the heated area where warmer water will be drawn from considering the direction of flow, and set to end the demand at $15\,^{\circ}\text{C}$. - The system pipework in the internal unheated area should be insulated.
+- Install a frost thermostat and pipe thermostat connected in series, to protect the system pipework.
+It is recommend that the frost thermostat is sited in the coldest - It is recommend that the frost thermostat is sited in the coldest unheated area in which pipework is located and that it is set to call for heat at $5\,^{\circ}$ C. The Pipe thermostat should be located on whichever pipe is furthest from the heated area where warmer water will be drawn from considering the direction of flow, and set to end the demand at $15\,^{\circ}$ C. - The system pipework in the internal unheated area should be insulated.